|

 very gentle with the public, especially children."

-Gorro was diagnosed with lymphatic cancer and passed
+PSD Gorro was diagnosed with lymphatic cancer and

-on in the summer of 2004 at the age of nine.
-His partner, the
+was put down in the summer of 2004 at the age of nine.
+His handler, the

 department and the community miss him and shall remember him